Altra Olympus 2.0 Review Facts

 The traction of the Altra Olympus 2.0 is good, which is definitely necessary for a trail shoe, as varied terrains often have different levels of grip.
 The main source of traction comes from the outsole, with its Megagrip rubber.
 As its name suggests, Megagrip does a very good job of gripping onto different surfaces by virtue of its special blend of rubber.
 Overall, traction on most surfaces should not be an issue for the Olympus 2.0.

 The Altra Olympus 2.0 is a fairly flexible shoe, mainly due to its upper.
 The upper’s mesh design comes in here, as mesh allows for a good deal of movement thanks to its woven design.
 Apart from this, the Altra Olympus 2.0 doesn’t do too much to emphasize flexibility, but that isn’t necessarily bad.
 In most cases, the upper is the main proponent of flexibility anyways, so the Olympus has that department covered well.

 The Altra Olympus 2.0 is pretty stable

 Overall, the Altra Olympus 2.0 has a lot to offer for a trail shoe.
-The ample cushioning, well tractioned outsole, and mesh upper all make the Olympus a very appealing shoe.
-For anyone who is seeking a trail running shoe, and does not have an issue with zero drop, the Olympus might be a great choice, so long as price is not a major concern either.
+The ample cushioning, well-tractioned outsole, and mesh upper all make the Olympus a very appealing shoe.
+For anyone who is seeking a trail running shoe and does not have an issue with the zero drop, the Olympus might be a great choice, so long as price is not a major concern either.